FREE SPEECH HISTORY TIMELINE

 Ashoka’s pillar of Sarnath with its four iconic lions raised around 250 BC (Public Domain)

 In the 3rd century BC in present day India, King Ashoka of the Maurya dynasty is waging a brutal campaign.
 When he encounters the Buddhist religion, it shows him a different way.

 – King Ashoka, 3rd century BC

 213 BC: Qin Shi Huang and history’s first book burning

-In 213 BC, he orders the burning of books on history, poetry and philosopher.
-It appears to be the first organised book burning in recorded history.
+In 213 BC, the emperor orders books on history, poetry and philosophy burned in what appears to be the first organised book burning in recorded history.